rian-03/Adventurec2/README.md

 # adventurec2

-##  spaces are much freer thand adventurec, thats the biggest change
+##  spaces are much freer than adventurec, thats the biggest change